GauravGupta7/music-generation-deep-learning/README.md

 LSTM can help the RRN model to selectively remember and forget information, making them and efficient strategy in capturing long term dependencies in sequential data that traditional RRNs.

 ### 🔶 **Tools and Libraries Used**
 * **music21:** This is a python based toolkit for computer-aided musicology.
 It is an all rounder toolkit that can be used to generate, visualize and study music using python.
-The detailed documentation for music21 toolkit can be found at https://www.music21.org/music21docs/usersGuide/index.html
+The detailed documentation for music21 toolkit can be found at: https://www.music21.org/music21docs/usersGuide/index.html.
+* **tensorflow.keras:** tf.keras is the high level API used for building machine/deep learning models in the tensorflow ecosystem.
+In this project they have been used to implement the LSTM network.

+* **Pandas:** Pandas is an open-source python library widely used for data manipulation and analysis.
+It is an extremely useful tool for working with data structures primarily data series and data frames.
+* **Numpy:** Numpy is also an open-source library in python for numerical and scientific computing.
+It makes working with multidimensional array simple.

 ### 🔶 **Important Configuration Parameters**